Chart Color Schemes

 Residential development activity is lower than average in Shoal Bay according to AreaSearch's national comparison of local real estate markets

-Shoal Bay has seen minimal construction activity over the past five years, with only two new dwellings approved annually on average.
-This totals to 12 approvals in total during this period.
-Such low development levels are typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Shoal Bay has seen minimal construction activity with two new dwellings approved annually over the past five years, totalling twelve.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It's important to note that the small number of approvals can significantly impact annual growth and relativity statistics on an individual project basis.

 Frequently Asked Questions - Development